-Extension Master Gardeners are volunteer educators who work within their communities to encourage and promote environmentally sound horticulture practices through sustainable landscape management education and training.
-As an educational outreach component of Virginia Cooperative Extension, the Master Gardener program brings the resources of Virginia’s land-grant universities, Virginia Tech and Virginia State University, to their communities.
-All Master Gardener volunteers are specially trained and acquire at least 50 hours of in-class training and 50 hours of hands-on training.
+Extension Master Gardeners are volunteer educators who work within their communities to encourage and promote environmentally sound horticulture practices through sustainable landscape management, education, and training.
+As an educational outreach component of the Virginia Cooperative Extension (VCE), the Master Gardener program brings the resources of Virginia’s land-grant universities, Virginia Tech and Virginia State University, to their communities.
+This fun fellowship offers something for everyone and provides an outlet for you to become involved in your community through environmental education.